Category Archives: Help topics about Bitmap2LCD

 More about partial conversion here

-Bitmap2lcd : About the Work Canvas
+Bitmap2lcd : About Work Canvas and Color Depth

 Bitmap2LCD is a software tool for programming small Graphic LCDs in embedded systems and a programmable text and graphic processing tool.

-The COLOR PICKER at the right, is changing according to the above mentioned “color depth” setting, and if it is a color WORK CANVAS like for example 4096 colors that is currently selected, the picked color in the color picker, will be the nearest color found in the internal default or custom 4096 colors palette.
-There are color palettes for 8, 16, 256, 4096 65535, 262k Colors.
+Example : in 4096 colors mode, the picked color will be the nearest color found in the internal default or custom 4096 colors palette.
+There are color palettes for 8, 16, 256, 4096, 65535, 262k Colors (green arrow).